-Although only the south-facing apartments get the most noise, they will have excellent views of the city.
-Levels 1 to 6 will have shutters or louvers and all windows will have acoustic protection to help with the noise.
+Although only the south-facing apartments get the most noise, they have excellent views of the city.
+Levels 1 to 6 have shutters or louvers, and all windows have acoustic protection to help with the noise.
 Some of these methods include acoustic glazing and framing techniques to windows and doors, external wall sound treatments and façade sound buffering elements.

 The CBD is 11 minutes away by car and is two stops away by train.
 The train line right next door is perfect for any commute into the city as there are several different trains coming every few minutes.

 The Hudson is located near various supermarkets like Coles (four minute drive), IGA Ascot (four minute drive) and the Clayfield Markets (six minute drive).

 One restaurant worth mentioning is the Albion Hotel which opened in 1866 and which is next door.
 The suburb was named after the Albion Hotel.